E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Methodology

 \subsection{Encoding-Enhanced Sequence-to-Sequence Pretraining}

-As stated in Sec.~\ref{intro}, we propose an encoding-enhanced strategy (E2S2) to improve the vanilla seq2seq pretrained models.
-To have a close look, we show a schematic comparison between the original seq2seq pretraining scheme and our E2S2 scheme in Fig.~\ref{e2s2:fig2}.
-In particular, the major difference is the adding of several self-supervisions on the encoder side, which work from two aspects, i.e., locally denoising the perturbed sentences (denoising objective) and globally learning better sentence embeddings (contrastive objective).
-Taking the representative seq2seq model BART as an example, we sequentially introduce the processes of both perspectives below.
+As stated in section~\ref{intro}, we propose an encoding-enhanced strategy (E2S2) to improve the vanilla seq2seq pretrained models.
+To have a close look, we show a schematic comparison between the vanilla seq2seq pretraining scheme and our E2S2 scheme in Fig.~\ref{e2s2:fig2}.
+In particular, the major difference is the adding of several self-supervisions on the encoder side, which work from two aspects, \textit{i.e.}, locally denoising the perturbed sentences (denoising objective) and globally learning better sentence embeddings (contrastive objective).
+Taking the representative seq2seq model BART as our baseline, we sequentially introduce the processes of these two perspectives.